radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ### SCIMv2 Backends

 The SCIMv2 data source must be created before completing the schema extraction steps below.
-See the RadiantOne System Administration Guide for details on creating SCIMv2 data sources.
+See [Data Sources](/data-sources.md) for details about creating data sources.

 1. In the Schema Manager click Create (Plus sign).
 2. Select the SCIMv2.0 option and click OK.